lbinding/lbinding.github.io/_sources/pages/publications/ongoing.md

 # Ongoing Work

 <p> I am currently developing several projects at various stages of completion.
 While I am unable to publicly share the code for some of these ongoing projects, I welcome requests for demonstrations of my work.
-Please feel free to reach out, and I would be happy to share these as examples of my efforts.</p>
+Please feel free to reach out, and I would be happy to share snippets as examples of my efforts.</p>

 ## White matter fibre bundles and memory
 <p> In this project, we investigated the relationship between white matter fiber bundles and both immediate and delayed postoperative verbal memory.
 Based on our findings and existing literature, we propose a direct route for memory function, mediated by the Fornix, and an indirect route, facilitated by the Ventral Cingulum.
 This project is currently under review at Brain. </p>